 c) In 'Hebrews', there is no mention of the "Last Supper" and the Eucharist, even if the overall theme of the letter is begging for their insertions.
 Note: the author knew of eyewitness(es)' accounts (Heb2:3b).

-The Eucharist's content of the "Last Supper" seems to have come from Paul's mind:
+The Eucharist's content of the "Last Supper" seems to have been inspired from Paul in his 1Corinthians epistle:

 1Co6:15 "Do you not know that your bodies are members of Christ? ..."

 1Co10:15-16 "I speak to sensible people; judge for yourselves what I say.